EOSIO/eosjs-keygen/API.md

 ### Session.generateMasterKeys(cpuEntropyBits) ⇒ <code>Promise</code>
 New accounts will call this to generate a new keyset..

-  A password manager or backup should save the returned {masterPrivateKey} for later login.
+  A password manager or backup should save (at the very minimum) the returned {masterPrivateKey} for later login.
+The owner and active can be re-created from the masterPrivateKey.
+It is still a good idea to save all information in the backup for easy reference.

 **Kind**: static method of [<code>Session</code>](#Session)